Nayte91/DoctrineBundle/UPGRADE-3.0.md

 This makes `DisconnectedMetadataFactory` redundant, as it relies on code available only in `doctrine/orm` 2.
 It has been removed.

+Support for the YML and annotation metadata drivers has been dropped.

 Commands
 --------